A developer's guide to complying with PCI DSS 3.2 Requirement 6

 - The OpenSSL library was identified as having a critical security vulnerability CVE-2014-0160 referred to as the Heartbleed bug.

 - Review the OWASP Top Ten (2013) for further details and guidance.

 - Visit the Open Web Application Security Project (OWASP).This open source community formed in 2001 freely produces guidance on application security risks.

-- The Heartbleed bug (CVE-2014-0160) is a good example of how application vulnerability monitoring should work.
+- The Heartbleed bug (CVE-2014-0160) is a good example of how application vulnerability monitoring works.